-Beginning Arabic has an interdisciplinary and experiential focus, encompassing 45 class hours (3 credits).
+Intermediate Modern Standard Arabic has an interdisciplinary and experiential focus, encompassing 45 class hours (3 credits).
 Its main objectives are:

-- To develop proficiency in spoken and functional Arabic; - To strengthen listening, comprehension, and communication skills; - To use the language confidently and effectively in everyday situations; - To acquire insight into the role of Arabic within Moroccan life and culture.
+- To expand and strengthen proficiency in spoken Arabic; - To further develop strong oral/written comprehension and writing skills; - To use the language confidently and effectively in everyday situations and to address a broadening range of topics; - To acquire insight into the role of Arabic within Moroccan life and culture.

-Expected Learning Outcomes
+Learning Outcomes

-By the end of the program, students will be able:
+Upon completion of Intermediate Modern Standard Arabic, students will be able: